Contents of this chapter

 During the mid-1990s, when editors were high priests who directed every turn taken by the company and lapped up a sizable portion of the resulting bounty, we hit a rough spot financially, perhaps an augur of the crisis to come in 2001.
 I wrote to Tim O’Reilly to say that I would be willing to give up some of my editor’s income to help other parts of the company.
 The situation must have been dire, because I got a phone call from Tim where he said with a nervous chuckle, “Andy, I think I’ll take you up on your offer.”
 All the editors had to make a sacrifice to keep the company afloat.
 It may be a sign of privilege to make a personal sacrifice for the greater good, but recent world history suggests that privilege has not bestowed that quality on most of the wealthy “one percent”.
 For some reason, it seemed instilled in my bones.

-Stereotypes make it easy for people to pigeon-hold issues on which they don’t want to expend thought.
-One way in which the average person has tried to deal with the importance and financial success of computer programmers in our lifetimes is to adopt the slur that programmers, perhaps congenitally, lack the skills for social interaction.
+Stereotypes make it easy for people to pigeon-hole issues on which they don’t want to expend thought.
+One way the average person has tried to deal with the importance and financial success of computer programmers in our lifetimes is to adopt the slur that programmers, perhaps congenitally, lack the skills for social interaction.
 I have discovered a full range of personality types among programmers and other computer professionals.
 Some, it is true, show impatience with the small talk about pets and traffic that populates many everyday conversations.
 They prefer to seek out people who can speak at their intellectual level about things they like to do.
 But the craving for community is strong, and spurs them to cross oceans for conferences many thousands of miles away.
 There, they can go from dawn until late in the wee hours connecting with people of like minds.

 Certainly, I’ve encountered some curious types among the computer set.
 The Perl community seemed noted for odd personalities who often developed rivalries verging on feuds.
 On many mailing lists across the computer field, a perennial topic was how to deal with “toxic members” or just with routine insensitivity.

-One leading programmer, a young man with serious thin lips, happened to sit next to me in one of the rooms set aside for at computer conferences for attendees to take time out and conduct personal work.
+One leading programmer, a young man with serious thin lips, happened to sit next to me in one of the rooms set aside at computer conferences for attendees to take time out and conduct personal work.
 This room contained a couple dozen hackers wrapped up with their laptops, so the atmosphere was rather unsocial to start with.
 This may have colored the programmer’s mood as he noticed that his laptop was low on battery power, glanced over to see that my laptop took up the nearby wall socket, and then poked his nose at my screen to determine that my laptop had twice as much power as his.

 A normal person might have said, “Excuse me.
 I notice that your battery has a lot more charge than mine, and I need to do some important work before my laptop loses its power.
 May I use the socket you’re using?”